Stencyl/stencylpedia/chapter-11/certificates.md

 3) Click **Add Devices**.
 (It's the "plus" button at the top-right.)

-4) Enter a name that you’ll be able to recognize in the future.
+4) Enter a name that you'll be able to recognize in the future.

 5) Enter in the **Device ID (UDID)**.
 You can find this ID by connecting your iOS device to your Mac, opening iTunes, selecting the device under DEVICES, and then clicking the Serial Number field which will then switch to Identifier (UDID).